r-devel/r-dev-env/docs/tutorials/update_source.md

 #### 7)  Rebuild and check with the updates

-To rebuild R with the latest changes from the R Core Team and any local changes you have kept, go to the build directory and to build and check R
+To rebuild R with the latest changes from the R Core Team and any local changes you have kept, go to the build directory to build and check R

 ```bash
 cd $BUILDDIR